FazalLabBCM/FazalLabPipelines/docs/TrimMapCount.md

 ## Running the Pipeline

-1. From the command line, add the TrimMapCount scripts folder to your PATH environment variable.
-   For Fazal Lab members, this can be done with the following code:
+1. Copy and paste this code in the command line and press "Enter".
+(It will tell the computer where to find the code for the pipeline.)
    ```
    export PATH=/storage/fazal/pipelines/TrimMapCount/scripts:"${PATH}"
    ```